 KILLIFISH

-Killifish fare widespread throughout Africa, Asia, South America, North America, and parts of Europe.
-These fish almost every biotope in freshwater.
-More than 500 species are represented in this group.
-Several species also inhabit brackish water and a few actually live in pure salt water.
-Killifish are well-known for their adaptability and many species inhabit bodies of water that dry up during the dry season.
-Some species spend part of the year living under a layer of ice, while the Desert Pupfish ( Cyprinodon species) has, on occasion, been found in water with a temperature of 116.6°F (47°C).
-This is remarkable considering that this temperature is well-above the lethal body temperature for nearly all vertebrates (McGinnis 179).
-Since Killifish come from a range of environments, adaptations have been made.
-Among the most famous is the 'phoenix-like' cycle of death and rebirth.
+Killifish are widespread across Africa, Asia, South America, North America, and parts of Europe.
+These fish inhabit almost every type of freshwater biotope.
+More than 500 species are recognized in this group, with several species also found in brackish water, and a few even living in pure salt water.
+Killifish are well known for their adaptability, with some species thriving in temporary bodies of water that dry up during the dry season.
+Others, such as the Desert Pupfish (Cyprinodon species), have been found in water temperatures as high as 116.6°F (47°C).
+This is remarkable, considering that this temperature is well above the lethal threshold for most vertebrates.
+Due to their wide distribution, killifish have developed unique adaptations, including a fascinating reproductive cycle that allows them to survive extreme environmental changes.

 Killifish included in this work:

-TANK: For most species a tank measuring 24" (41 cm) with a capacity of 10-20 gallons (38-76 L) is more than sufficient for a pair.
-Although Killifish inhabit a range of habits, most are usually at home is a shallow tank with little or no water circulation.
-The tank should be well-planted with some shading provided by some floating plants.
-The gravel should be dark and hiding places should be arranged with wood, roots, and rocks.
-Use a tight-fitting cover as many species leap for flying insects in nature.
+TANK: For most species, a tank measuring 24" (41 cm) with a capacity of 10-20 gallons (38-76 L) is sufficient for a pair.
+Although killifish inhabit various environments, most prefer shallow tanks with little or no water circulation.
+The tank should be well planted, with floating plants providing some shade.
+Dark gravel and hiding places, such as driftwood, roots, and rocks, should be included.
+A tight-fitting cover is essential, as many species are excellent jumpers.

-WATER: The water values depend entirely on what biotope that the species inhabits.
-Most Aphyosemion species can be kept in water with a pH from 5.5-7.0, a water hardness from 3-10 dH, and a varying water temperature.
-Aplocheilus species prefer water with a pH from 6.0-7.5 and a water hardness from 3-10 dH.
-Cynolebias, Epiplatys, Nothobranchus, Pachypanchax, Pseudepiplatys, Pterolebias, and Rivulus species require water with a pH from 6.0-7.0 with a water hardness from 4-12 dH.
-Lamprichthys species require more alkaline water with a pH from 7.5-8.5 and a water hardness between 10-20 dH.
-Many species are maintained in water that is too warm.
-Thus it is important to read the individual descriptions of each fish to find the proper temperature.
+WATER: Water parameters vary depending on the species' natural habitat.
+Most Aphyosemion species thrive in water with a pH of 5.5-7.0, a hardness of 3-10 dH, and a moderate temperature.
+Aplocheilus species prefer a pH of 6.0-7.5 and a hardness of 3-10 dH.
+Species from genera such as Cynolebias, Epiplatys, Nothobranchus, Pachypanchax, Pseudepiplatys, Pterolebias, and Rivulus require a pH of 6.0-7.0 and a hardness of 4-12 dH.
+Lamprichthys species need more alkaline water, with a pH of 7.5-8.5 and a hardness of 10-20 dH.
+Many species are often kept in water that is too warm, so it is essential to refer to specific species descriptions for ideal conditions.

-SB: Despite their small size, many male Killifish are pugnacious and aggressive towards one another.
-It may be best to keep only one pair of a species per tank so that males do not quarrel.
-In a large tank, two or more pairs can be kept, although plenty of retreats should be provided.
-Killifish are usually fairly good community fish when combined with other small, peaceful species that can exist is similar water conditions.
+SB: Despite their small size, many male killifish are aggressive towards one another.
+It is often best to keep only one pair per tank to prevent conflicts.
+In larger tanks, multiple pairs can be housed together, provided there are plenty of hiding places.
+Killifish are generally good community fish when kept with small, peaceful species that thrive in similar water conditions.

 'ANNUAL' KILLIFISH